danielneil/Shark/README.md

 # Automated Trading Platform

-Nagios is known for being a tool to help IT folks monitor IT infrastructure, but with a few tweaks it can be used as an automated trading platform.
+Nagios is known for being a tool to help IT folks monitor IT infrastructure, but with a few tweaks it can be used to monitor the stock market, and function as an automated trading platform.

 This is a simple proof of concept which turns Nagios Core into a trading platform that enables it to use a strategy to identify and execute upon trading opportunities.